Best Outdoor Activities for Kids in Houston

 - What are the best outdoor activities for kids in Houston?

 - 28 outdoor family activities in Houston.
-Highest rated: Hermann Park, Edith L Moore Nature Sanctuary, Vale-Asche Foundation Playground at Memorial Park, McGovern Centennial Gardens, Hermann Park Playground (The Commons).
+Highest rated: Geronimo Adventure Park, Edith L Moore Nature Sanctuary, McGovern Centennial Gardens, Vale-Asche Foundation Playground at Memorial Park, Levy Park.
 Parks, trails, playgrounds, and more.

 - Are there free outdoor things to do with kids in Houston?

-- 21 outdoor activities in Houston are free, including Edith L Moore Nature Sanctuary, Vale-Asche Foundation Playground at Memorial Park, McGovern Centennial Gardens.
+- 20 outdoor activities in Houston are free, including Edith L Moore Nature Sanctuary, McGovern Centennial Gardens, Vale-Asche Foundation Playground at Memorial Park.

 - How many outdoor activities in Houston are stroller-friendly?